dimokrit/dimokrit/README.md

 <h3>How I do:</h3>

-:space_invader: Optimized and secure code
+💻 Optimized and secure code

-:space_invader: Full test coverage
+⚒️ Full test coverage

-:space_invader: Successful and smooth project lauch
+✔️ Successful and smooth project lauch

-:space_invader:	Creative Ideas
+🧠	Creative Ideas

 <h2>Developing on:</h2>